 Body wash and shower gel are pretty similar.
 They’re both liquid cleansers that use mild surfactants to cleanse skin, says Dr. Frey.
 The main difference lies in their texture.
 “Body shower gel tends to have a thinner consistency, which makes it better for warmer climates,” says Berenice S. Rothenberg, owner and founder of Electrolysis and Beauty Center in New York City.

 Body washes are slightly more moisturizing than shower gels (and much more hydrating than bar soaps), says Rothenberg.
-That’s because it usually contains emollients (a.k.a. skin-softeners), adds Dr. Frey.
+That’s because they usually contain emollients (a.k.a. skin-softeners), adds Dr. Frey.
 In fact, according to a study published in the journal Dermatologic Clinics, newer formulas feature technology that delivers emulsified petrolatum (a common skin ointment) to the skin while you cleanse, which helps improve dryness.

 The Best Body Cleanser for Your Skin Concerns